systemd/systemd/docs/USER_RECORD.md

 against all plugged in security tokens and if there's exactly one matching private key found with it it is used.

+`fido2HmacCredential` → An array of strings, each with a Base64-encoded FIDO2
+credential ID that shell be used for authentication with FIDO2 devices that implement the `hmac-secret` extension.
+The salt to pass to the FIDO2 device is found in `fido2HmacSalt`.

 `privileged` → An object, which contains the fields of the `privileged` section of the user record, see below.